jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 ## Bayesian Hierarchical Modeling

 The class structure can be explicitly represented by our priors in a Bayesian hierarchical model, so let's do that.
 First assume that the underlying model is a logistic regression with target, $y$, being the children classes.
 Therefore $\beta \in R^{p \times c}$, where $p$ is the number of features in the regression and $c$ is the number of children classes, so $64$ in this problem.

 $$ Z = X \beta + \epsilon $$

 $$ \text{softmax}(Z) = y $$

 Column $i$ of $\beta$ corresponds to the coefficients for class $i$.
 We know that class $i$ is the child of parent class $p_i$, and that $i$ has "brothers" which also come from parent class $p_i$.
-Then each sibling of parent $p_i$ should have the same prior.
-We can represent that below:
+We want each child of parent $p_i$ to have the same prior, which we can represent below:

 $$